bnielsen1965/machine_learning-js/README.md

 most cases will be very different and the XOR neural network model may produce a different model result from each run due to a random starting point, while the single gate models tend to learn very similar models even though they also start from a random point.

+# Web Browser Neuron Experiments

+The javascript code for the neuron experiments can be executed in a web browser as well.
+The html directory in the project includes html files that can be loaded directly in a web browser and includes testing and training capabilities as well as a visual display of the neuron function.